Retire to Colombia

 Colombia has a national public health plan, EPS (Entidades Promotoras de Salud), which is available to any expat, regardless of age, who has a resident cédula (national ID card).
-These premiums are equal to 12% of the retiree´s reported pension income.
+These premiums are equal to 12.5% of 40% of the retiree´s reported pension income.
 Most retiree´s premiums average $75 per month.
 You can supplement this basic plan by purchasing one of several private health insurance plans at a fraction of the cost in the U.S. These private policies have age and pre-existing coverage limits that vary among carriers.

 In Colombia pharmacists are often the first place you go for simple problems like a bad cough or a urinary tract infection.
 They are trained to listen to your symptoms and make recommendations for treatment.
 You do not need a doctor´s prescription for many medications—they can be bought over-the-counter for very low cost.

 2. Close to Home

 Retiring to a foreign country doesn´t necessarily mean that you have to move far away from family and friends.
 Colombia is located on the northern tip of South America.
 A slightly more than three-hour flight from Colombia´s major cities of Medellín, Bogotá, or Cartagena gets you to Florida.
 Within another three hours you are in Boston, New York, or Washington DC.
 When you think about it, it is approximately the same time it takes to fly coast to coast across the U.S.